-POEMS syndrome is probably caused by circulating immunoglobulins caused by a plasma cell dyscrasia.
-Circulating cytokines (IL-1-β, IL-6), vascular endothelial growth factor, and tumor necrosis factor-alpha are also increased.
+POEMS syndrome is probably caused by circulating immunoglobulins caused by a plasma cell disorder Overview of Plasma Cell Disorders Plasma cell disorders are a diverse group of disorders of unknown etiology characterized by Disproportionate proliferation of a single clone of B cells Presence of a structurally and electrophoretically... read more .
+Circulating cytokines (interleukin 1-beta, interleukin 6), vascular endothelial growth factor (VEGF), and tumor necrosis factor-alpha are also increased.

 Patients may have the following:

-Like other syndromes of undefined pathophysiology, POEMS syndrome is diagnosed based on the constellation of symptoms and signs.
-Criteria include the presence of polyneuropathy and monoclonal paraproteinemia plus any 2 of the other manifestations of the disorder.
+Like other syndromes of undefined pathophysiology, POEMS syndrome is diagnosed based on the constellation of symptoms, signs and laboratory findings.

 Patients must have both mandatory criteria and ≥ 1 major and ≥ 1 minor criteria.

 Mandatory criteria (both):

 Major criteria (≥ 1):

 Elevated level of VEGF

 Sclerotic bone lesions

 Extravascular volume overload (eg, ascites, peripheral edema, pleural effusion)